gromacs/gromacs/docs/install-guide/index.rst

 smaller disk footprint when installed, and so is the default on platforms where we believe it has been tested repeatedly and found to work.
 In general, this includes Linux, Windows, Mac OS X and BSD systems.
-Static binaries take much more space, but on some hardware and/or under some conditions they are necessary, most commonly when you are running a parallel simulation using MPI libraries (e.g. BlueGene, Cray).
+Static binaries take more space, but on some hardware and/or under some conditions they are necessary, most commonly when you are running a parallel simulation using MPI libraries (e.g. BlueGene, Cray).